So, what about Glasgow? What’s it all about? And what are the possible outcomes?

 - Seeking to agree a package which takes forward the Paris Agreement.

-Possible outcomes from Glasgow could include:
+Possible outcomes from

 - National Determined Contributions: further cuts in carbon emissions by 2030 and to reaching net zero as soon as possible.